The degree of a finite set of words: Monoids of relations

-are $\GD$-equivalent although the first has one fixed point and the second has two. \end{example} Let $M$ be a monoid of relations on a finite set $Q$.
+are $\GD$-equivalent although the first has one fixed point and the second has two. \end{example}

+Let $M$ be a monoid of relations on a finite set $Q$.
 The \emph{minimal rank} of $M$, denoted $r(M)$ is the minimum of the ranks of the elements of $M$ other than $0$.
-The following statement is \cite[Theorem 9.3.10]{BerstelPerrinReutenauer2009} proved for unambiguous monoids of relations.
+The following statement generalizes Theorem 9.3.10 in \cite{BerstelPerrinReutenauer2009} from unambiguous to arbitrary transitive monoids of relations.
 A $\GD$-class is \emph{regular} if it contains an idempotent.
-A monoid of relations on $Q$ is \emph{transitive} if for every $p,q\in Q$, there is an $m\in M$ such that $p\edge{m}q$. \begin{theorem} Let $M$ be a transitive monoid of relations on a finite set $Q$.
-The set $K$ of elements of rank $r(M)$ is a regular $\GD$-class .
+A monoid of relations on $Q$ is \emph{transitive} if for every $p,q\in Q$, there is an $m\in M$ such that $p\edge{m}q$.

+\begin{theorem} Let $M$ be a transitive monoid of relations on a finite set $Q$.
+The set $K$ of elements of rank $r(M)$ is a regular $\GD$-class.
 The groups $G_e$ for $e$ idempotent in $K$ are equivalent transitive permutation groups.
-Moreover, for $i$ fixed point of $e$, the minimal rank $r(M)$ is the index in $H(e)$ of the subgroup $\{m\in H(e)\mid i\edge{m}i\}$. \end{theorem} The proof is the same as for the case of an unambiguous monoid of relations except for the last statement.
+Moreover, for a fixed point $i$ of $e$, the minimal rank $r(M)$ is the index of the subgroup $\{m\in H(e)\mid i\edge{m}i\}$ in $H(e)$. \end{theorem}

+\enlargethispage{1.5\baselineskip} \begin{proof} The proof is the same as for the case of an unambiguous monoid of relations except for the last statement.
 Let $\sigma,\tau$ be two distinct strongly connected components of fixed points of $e$ and let $s\in \sigma, t\in\tau$.
 Since $M$ is transitive there is an $m\in M$ such that $s\edge{m}t$.
 Then $eme$ is not $0$ and thus $eme\in H(e)$.
-Similarly if $n\in M$ is such that $t\edge{n}s$, then $ene\in H(e)$.
+Similarly, if $n\in M$ is such that $t\edge{n}s$, then $ene\in H(e)$.
 This implies by Proposition~\ref{defEquiv} that the restriction of $e$ to $\{s,t\}$ is the identity and that $(\sigma,\tau)\in \gamma_e(eme)$.
 Thus $G_e$ is transitive.
-The last statement follows from the fact that for any transitive permutation group on a set $S$, the number of elements of $S$ is equal to the index of the subgroup fixing one of the points of $S$.
+The last statement follows from the fact that for any transitive permutation group on a set $S$, the number of elements of $S$ is equal to the index of the subgroup fixing one of the points of $S$ (Proposition 1.13.2 of \cite{BerstelPerrinReutenauer2009}). \end{proof}

-The \emph{Sushkevitch group} of $M$ is one of the equivalent groups $G_e$ for $e$ of rank $r(M)$.
+The \emph{Suschkevitch group} of $M$ is one of the equivalent groups $G_e$ for $e$ of rank $r(M)$.